Progress report for GNE18-178

 The process of designing and planning this project has greatly improved my awareness of the importance of taking an integrated approach to agricultural pest management.
 When I began my graduate degree, my research interests focused primarily on insect pests in agriculture.
 However, through my course work, conversations with growers, and conducting literature searches for this project, I gained an appreciation for the broad array of pests that growers must contend with, including weeds, insects and plant diseases.
 Tailoring management efforts to one “pest” or one category of pest is not a sustainable approach to agriculture, as these organisms frequently interact and influence one another.
 Taking the time to understand these interactions can guide the development of more sustainable approaches.

 I plan to pursue a career in applied entomology, with my research focused on improving sustainable pest management options within agriculture.
 The skills that I acquired through this project have contributed to my professional development and will help me move forward in my career.
-For example, I supervised five undergraduate students in research tasks related to this project over the course of the past two years.
+For example, I supervised six undergraduate students in research tasks related to this project over the course of the past three years.
 Through this work, I have gained experience in both mentoring undergraduate students and managing a project’s workflow.
 I also expanded my skills in experimental design and trouble-shooting while designing and implementing behavioral assays for SWD.
+Additionally, the results from this study have been used as preliminary data to apply for additional research funding.
+Working with Dr. Mengjun Hu (Department of Plant Science and Landscape Architecture, University of Maryland) and my advisor, Dr. Kelly.
+Hamby, I successfully led the writing for a research grant from the Maryland Agricultural Experimental Station (MAES) at UMD.
+Additionally, I contributed to the writing for a USDA AFRI grant that built off of this project; these experiences have strengthened my grant writing skills and also given me the opportunity to practice initiating and participating in interdisciplinary collaborations.
 Results from this study have also been presented at several scientific conferences, giving me experience in public speaking and professional science communication.
 I will continue to hone these skills through future extension presentations as well as by writing extension publications and newsletters.